Home to over 6.4 million people, Toronto is the 5th largest city in North America behind Mexico City, New York, Los Angeles, and Chicago.

 The Great Outdoors

 Canada is best known for its expanse of wilderness.
-In Toronto you’re a stone’s throw from Niagara Falls National Park (the waterfall itself straddles the border between Canada and New York State).
+In Toronto, you’re a stone’s throw from Niagara Falls National Park (the waterfall itself straddles the border between Canada and New York State).
 But you’ll need your raincoat or poncho to avoid the never-ending spray and mistat this world-renowned iconic site.

 Try cross-country skiing in High Park or on the Toronto Islands, or a visit to Earl Bales Park Skiing and Snowboard Centre to connect with nature whilst still in central Toronto.
-Winter hikes in the hills outside the city limits, such as the route to the popular Rattlesnake Point, are prefect for getting away from it all for a while – ideal whatever the season.
+Winter hikes in the hills outside the city limits, such as the route to the popular Rattlesnake Point, are perfect for getting away from it all for a while – ideal whatever the season.

 See our flight schedule below, for daily flights to Toronto all year round.
 Already booked?
 Get your trip off to a smooth start by getting your on-airport parking booked and giving yourself a bit more time for drinking, dining and shopping by flying through security with a priority pass.